 Within the SustainAgility Solutions Assessment framework, the Sustainable Value Creation is based on the quantification of the products' environmental footprints or eco-profiles from "cradle-to-gate", using a LCA methodology following the requirements of ISO 14040 & ISO 14044(3).
-In 2021, the Group assessed 36 products, bringing the total number of product eco-profiles completed since 2018 to 113.
+In 2021,the Group assessed 36 products, bringing the total number of product eco-profiles completed since 2018 to 113.
 A wide range of mineral and product families have been covered by such eco-profile assessments, including Kaolin, Refractory minerals, Talc, Perlite, Diatomaceous Earth, Mica, Carbonate, Wollastonite, Bentonite, Calcium aluminates, Tap hole clay, Refractory castables, steel casting fluxes.

-For both the Sustainable Value Creation and the Market Alignment assessments, each Product in Application Combination (PAC) is given a rating, ranging from A+, indicating a PAC that demonstrates an extremely positive result or strong sustainabilityrelated benefits, to C, indicating a PAC that requires improvement or presents sustainability-related risks.
+For both the Sustainable Value Creation and the Market Alignment assessments, each Product in Application Combination (PAC) is given a rating, ranging from A+, indicating a PAC that demonstrates an extremely positive result or strong sustainability-related benefits, to C, indicating a PAC that requires improvement or presents sustainability-related risks.
 The ratings of the two factors are combined and determine which of four categories they belong to:

-PIONEER (A+) The highest rating, for products and services with an outstanding sustainability performance compared to the reference on the market SustainAgility Solutions Products ranked in both A and A+ categories (PIONEER and ENABLER) are considered as ENABLER (A) A sustainable product or service aligned with sustainability market trends SustainAgility Solutions TRANSITIONER (B) A product or service that is neutral from a sustainability perspective, and creates value in the market it serves LEARNER (C) A product or service with an existing or potential sustainability challenge in one or both factors, and that requires improvement
+PIONEER (A+) The highest rating, for products and services with an outstanding sustainability performance compared to the reference on the market SustainAgility Solutions Products ranked in both A and A+ categories (NONTER and ENARL ER) are appointed as ENABLER (A) A sustainable product or service aligned with sustainability market trends - (PIONEER and ENABLER) are considered as SustainAgility Solutions TRANSITIONER (B) A product or service that is neutral from a sustainability perspective, and creates value in the market it serves LEARNER (C) A product or service with an existing or potential sustainability challenge in one or both factors, and that requires improvement